chamilo/chamilo-lms/README.md

 cd chamilo2
 composer install
 # not recommended to do this as the root user!
-# when asked whether you want to execute the recipes for some of the components, you can safely say no.
+# when asked whether you want to execute the recipes for some of the components,
+# you can safely type 'n' (for 'no').

 yarn set version stable
+# delete yarn.lock as it might contain restrictive packages from a different context
+rm yarn.lock
 yarn install
-yarn run encore dev
+yarn dev
+# you can safely ignore any "warning" mentioned by yarn dev
 chmod -R 777 .
 ~~~~